cardano-scaling/hydra/docs/docs/tutorial/index.md

 { "tag": "Init" }
 ```

-Depending on the network connection, this might take a bit as the node does
-submit a transaction on-chain.
-Eventually, both Hydra nodes and connected
-clients should see `HeadIsInitializing` with a list of parties that need to
+The initiation process might take some time as it includes submitting a transaction on-chain.
+Upon successful initiation, both Hydra nodes and their clients will display a `HeadIsInitializing` message, listing the parties required to commit.
-commit now.

 <!-- TODO: Add troubleshooting here + abort and checking keys -->

-Committing funds to the head means that we pick which UTxO we want to have
-available on the layer two.
-We use the HTTP API of `hydra-node` to commit all
+To commit funds to the head, meaning to choose which UTXOs to make available on layer two.
+Use the HTTP API of `hydra-node` to commit all
 funds given to `{alice,bob}-funds.vk` beforehand:

 <Tabs queryString="role">